-Fake proposal for 90-storey condo at Old City Hall is only slightly less preposterous than real one a year ago to turn the heritage landmark into retail space.
+Fake proposal to top Old City Hall with a giant condo is only slightly less preposterous than an idea floated a year ago to convert the heritage landmark into retail space

 They call themselves Glo’erm and Tuggy, and last week the “urban interventionists” (aka Daniel Rotsztain and Mike Stulberg) provoked a timely discussion about the state of the city by erecting a fake development proposal sign outside Old City Hall announcing plans to convert the historic building into a 90-storey condo.
 Not everyone got that it was a parody.
 Rotsztain says buildings going up as part of intensification reflect developers’ vision of the city more than anyone else’s.